- MOST RECENT

-As it is a rather non-commonplace fruit, not many people know about the benefits and nutritional value of the passion fruit.
+As it is a rather non-commonplace fruit, not many people know about the passion fruit health benefits and nutritional value.
 This fruit is a type of berry, with a sweet and sour taste, a heavy aroma and many seeds.
 It is a tropical fruit that is cultivated in north-eastern parts of India.
 However, it is native to Brazil, Paraguay, and Argentina.

-The nutrition profile of the passion fruit is rich and varied.
+The nutrition profile of the passion fruit is rich and varied and so are the many passion fruit health benefits.
 It is a good source of fibre and antioxidants.
 It has 2 grams of fibre, 9% of vitamin C requirement, 8% of vitamin D requirement, and only 17 calories.
 For the fruit of its size, the proportion of nutrients is quite good.
 It is also a source of iron and potassium, and plant compounds such as carotenoids and polyphenols.

 The following are the health benefits of passion fruit: